What are Wall Street Analyst Ratings on Seeking Alpha?

 From the public's standpoint, the ultimate outcome of the analyst's work is a research report, a set of financial estimates, a price target, and a recommendation as to the stock's expected performance.
 The estimates derived from the models of several sell-side analysts also can be averaged together to come up with a single expectation called the consensus estimate.

-Seeking Alpha authors rate the stocks they write about every time they publish a new article, from Strong Buy to Strong Sell.
-We then aggregate every author’s rating within the past 30 days and combine it to create the overall Author Rating.
+Seeking Alpha analysts rate the stocks they write about every time they publish a new article, from Strong Buy to Strong Sell.
+We then aggregate every analyst's rating within the past 30 days and combine it to create the overall Analyst Rating.

 The ratings simply provide a snapshot overview of the overall sentiment between these two groups.

-If you are not a subscriber to Premium yet, you can easily try our full range of subscriber-only features for free by signing up for a trial.
+If you haven't subscribed to Premium yet, you can unlock access to our subscriber-only features by signing up here.